 The heart of our beloved Mexico City is an area called the Centro Historico.
-It’s got everything from culture to art to architecture to food to bars to fabulous people and people watching.
-Here’s our quirky city travel guide full of reasons to love the heart of Mexico City including a lucha libre sandwich, custom perfume on the cheap, and more.
+It’s got everything from culture to art to architecture to food to bars to fabulous people watching.
+Here’s our quirky guide to the Centro Historico in Mexico City including a lucha libre sandwich, custom perfume on the cheap, and so much more.

 Mariachi cops patrol the Plaza Alameda near the centro historico in Mexico City.

 Reasons to love the Centro Historico in Mexico City